han-yaeger/yaeger/README.md

 Yaeger is Another Education Game Engine Runtime, and a fully functional 2D game-engine that requires only a traditional Object-Oriented style of programming.
-It is based on JavaFX and requires Java 16 to work.
+It is based on JavaFX and requires Java 17 or above to work.

 ## Documentation